 Herpetiform aphthous ulcers (morphologically resembling but unrelated to herpes virus) account for 5% of cases.
 They begin as multiple (up to 100) 1- to 3-mm crops of small, painful clusters of ulcers on an erythematous base.
 They coalesce to form larger ulcers that last 2 wk.
 They tend to occur in women and at a later age of onset than do other forms of RAS.

-Evaluation proceeds as described previously under stomatitis (see Stomatitis).
+Evaluation proceeds as described previously under stomatitis (see page Stomatitis).
 Diagnosis is based on appearance and on exclusion because there are no definitive histologic features or laboratory tests.

 Primary oral herpes simplex may mimic RAS but usually occurs in younger children, always involves the gingiva and may affect any keratinized mucosa (hard palate, attached gingiva, dorsum of tongue), and is associated with systemic symptoms.
 Viral culture can be done to identify herpes simplex.
 Recurrent herpetic lesions are usually unilateral.

-Similar recurrent episodes can occur with Behçet disease (see Behçet Disease), inflammatory bowel disease (see Overview of Inflammatory Bowel Disease), celiac disease, HIV infection (see Human Immunodeficiency Virus (HIV) Infection), and nutritional deficiencies; these conditions generally have systemic symptoms and signs.
+Similar recurrent episodes can occur with Behçet disease (see page Behçet Disease), inflammatory bowel disease (see page Overview of Inflammatory Bowel Disease), celiac disease, HIV infection (see page Human Immunodeficiency Virus (HIV) Infection), and nutritional deficiencies; these conditions generally have systemic symptoms and signs.
 Isolated recurrent oral ulcers can occur with herpes infection, HIV, and, rarely, nutritional deficiency.
 Viral testing and serum hematologic tests can identify these conditions.

 Drug reactions may mimic RAS but are usually temporally related to ingestion.
 However, reactions to foods or dental products may be difficult to identify; sequential elimination may be necessary.